Milka Duno: 2008

 SAMAX chose not to return to the IndyCar Series in 2008.
 Duno signed with Dreyer & Reinbold Racing for another partial season schedule (eleven races) also sponsored by Citgo.
 While practicing and racing alongside veteran teammate and former Indy 500 winner Buddy Rice, throughout the season, Duno began to show a bit of improvement.
 Townsend Bell was signed as the driver of the Dreyer & Reinbold No. 23 during the seven races Duno was not scheduled to drive it.

 Duno at Indianapolis Motor Speedway on May 12, 2007.

-Milka qualified for her second Indianapolis 500 on the second weekend (due to the second day of qualifications being rained out) and finished nineteenth.
+Duno qualified for her second Indianapolis 500 on the second weekend (due to the second day of qualifications being rained out) and finished nineteenth.
 She was the highest finishing female, as Danica Patrick and Sarah Fisher placed 22nd and 24th, respectively.
 Although all three women were involved in accidents during the race, Duno was able to reenter the race after her car was moved to the pits, thus making her the only woman running at the end.